quibble-dbal/query/README.md

     // ...
 }
 ```

+## Counting rows
+The `Select` builder also offers a simple convenience method to simply count the
+number of results.
+You've guessed it, it's called `count` :) It takes a single
+argument, `$count`, specifying what to count.
+It defaults to `"*"` so most of
+the times you can omit it.

 ## Inserting data
 Use the `Insert` class.
 It's `execute` method accepts a key/value pair of values